singlestore-labs/wasi-data/README.md

 ## Goals

-Create a resilient and distributable data API that will lead to a portable, host- and language-independent ecosystem of composable WebAssembly modules that support MapReduce and other embarrassingly parallel algorithms.
+Create a resilient and distributable data API that will lead to a portable, host- and language-independent ecosystem of composable WebAssembly modules that can run distributed algorithms.

 - Resiliency
 - Enable AOT compilation